 Field trips may not be scheduled during the last two weeks of any semester.

-Students cannot be required to attend field trips when admission fees are charged.
+Students cannot be required to attend field trips when fees are charged.

-Activities requiring admission fees and other such costs to students should not be scheduled during regular class hours.
+Activities requiring fees and other such costs to students should not be scheduled during regular class hours.

 Field trips that require students to miss other classes should be carefully coordinated in advance with the instructors involved.

-It is the responsibility of the individual student to notify in advance the instructors of classes which he or she will miss while on the field trip.
+It is the responsibility of the individual student to notify in advance the instructors of classes which will be missed while on the field trip.

 Students must make up work missed because of field trips.